Search This Blog

 DRIVING FACTOR 1 – GOVERNMENT CONTRACTOR MOTIVES:

-The motives of the U.S. Military Industrial Complex (MIC) and The US Agency for International Development (USAID) contractors have fostered continuing wars.
+The motives of U.S. Government Contractors have fostered continuing wars.
 Ongoing warfare nets billions in sales of weapons plus massive construction and redevelopment dollars for international companies.
 They often operate fraudulently, fostering waste, fraud and abuse.

-It is common knowledge that many of these corporations spent more each year in lobbying costs than they paid in taxes and passed exorbitant overhead and executive pay costs on to the tax payer, thus financing the riches of their operating personnel while remaining marginally profitable to stockholders.
+It is common knowledge that many of these corporations spend more each year in lobbying costs than they pay in taxes and pass exorbitant overhead and executive pay costs on to the tax payer, thus financing the riches of their operating personnel while remaining marginally profitable to stockholders.

 I watched this from the inside of many of these companies for 36 years.
 You can read my dissertation on the subject at: